-While the geospatial industry always had a strong footprint in the construction industry, it can expand its horizons far beyond its roots.
-Lidar technology is used in laser scanners and trackers to provide accurate 3D models and land-over classifications to map out areas as large as cities.
+While the geospatial industry has always had a strong footprint in the construction industry, it can expand its horizons far beyond its roots.
+Lidar technology is used in laser scanners and trackers to provide accurate 3D models and land-over classifications to map areas as large as cities.
 However, there is a lot of anticipation about how geospatial technologies can be incorporated into other businesses.
-For instance, the automobile industry is looking into how Lidar can be used as “eyes” for autonomous vehicles.
+For instance, the automobile industry is looking into how Lidar can be used as 'eyes' for autonomous vehicles.
 Authorities can similarly use Lidar for urban planning and disaster response.

 Opportunities on the BRI